1995 Kazakh legislative election: Background

-Elections
+Conduct

 The overall conduct of the polling was overseen by the Central Election Commission (OSK).
-According to it, 285 candidates (128 self-nominated, 157 registered to parties or public associations) ran for the 67 Mazhilis seats.
+According to it, 285 candidates (128 self-nominated, 157 registered to parties or public associations) ran for the 67 Mäjilis seats.
 As for the Senate, 49 candidates vied for the 40 elective seats, with 14 of the 20 constituencies being uncontested.
 There were a series of limitations on pre-election campaigning.

-The 9 December polling day for the Mazhilis was monitored by domestic and international observers and saw a reported turnout of over 79%.
+The 9 December polling day for the Mäjilis was monitored by domestic and international observers and saw a reported turnout of over 79%.
 Observers from the Organization for Security and Co-operation in Europe questioned this figure, citing a number of irregularities, including multiple voting by the same individual.
 At the end of the day, only 41 candidates were declared elected with the required thresholds.
 Two weeks later, on 23 December, another 13 Deputies were chosen.
 Finally, on 4 February 1996, the remaining 13 seats were filled.
 Of the opposition parties, many boycotted the poll.